laf0rge/onomondo-eim/README.md

 There is a tryme script to `create` downloads (tryme_download.sh) and one tryme script per PSMO/eCO.
 The scripts are called with a one letter parameter that refers to a profile that is pre-configured in tryme.cfg (see below).
-To get an overview which profiles are available/preconfigured, the tryme_*.sh script may be called without parameters.
+To get an overview which profiles are available/preconfigured, a "tryme_*.sh" script may be called without parameters.

+It should be noted that the tryme_*.sh scripts are really just simple examples that were created to simplify testing during development.

+#### restop.py

-It should be noted that the tryme_*.sh scripts are really just simple examples that can not replace a proper eUICC management backend.
-A REST API user must keep track of the orders he submitted, monitor them, check for errors, delete orders, resubmit orders, etc.
+The python-script "restop.py" is called by the tryme "tryme_*.sh" scripts.
+This script can be used as a stand-alone tool to operate the REST API.
+The intended usecase of "restop.py" is to offer an easy access to the REST API for testing and development.
+It should be noted that this tool can not replace a proper eUICC management backend.
+A REST API user must keep track of the REST resources he created, monitor them, check for errors, delete REST resources, resubmit REST resources in case an `order` has failed, etc.

 #### tryme.cfg